JoyeBright/JoyeBright.github.io/_pages/publication.md

 ---
 *   Evaluating the Effectiveness of Pre-trained Language Models in Predicting the Helpfulness of Online Product Reviews
     *   Accepted to the [Intelligent Systems Conference (IntelliSys)](https://saiconference.com/IntelliSys) 2023
-    *   7-8 September 2023 | Amsterdam, The Netherlands
+    *   7-8 September, Amsterdam, The Netherlands
     *   [arXiv](https://arxiv.org/abs/2302.10199) (ahead of publication)
 *   Quality Estimation for the Translation Industry – Data Challenges
     *   Presented in the 32nd Meeting of Computational Linguistics in The Netherlands (CLIN 32)